Manhunt for ‘Canada’s most wanted’ charged with murdering bodybuilder ends in UK town

 Editor

-When police arrived at the indiscriminate four-storey flat in the British commuter town of Luton on August 19, neighbors were oblivious that new resident, 24-year-old Adrian Gordon Jr, was about to be arrested for a bloody crime that took place 3,500 miles away.
+When police arrived at an inconspicuous four-storey apartment building in the British commuter town of Luton on August 19, neighbors were oblivious that new resident, 24-year-old Adrian Gordon Jr, was about to be arrested for a bloody crime that took place 3,500 miles away.

-The gaunt-looking 130-pound, 5ft 6in man was at the center of an international manhunt, with the Royal Canadian Mounted Police putting out an appeal in May that he was “armed, violent and dangerous”.
+The gaunt-looking 130lb, 5ft 6in man was at the center of an international manhunt, with the Royal Canadian Mounted Police putting out an appeal in May that he was “armed, violent and dangerous”.

 Now, Gordon is sitting in a jail cell in the UK awaiting extradition and faces a first degree murder charge for allegedly shooting dead an aspiring Canadian bodybuilder, Toronto Police Service announced in a statement on Monday.

-Boasting what he described as “boulder shoulders” and a 405-pound squat, Jesse Tubbs was chasing his dream of earning his IFBB Pro card.
+Boasting what he described as “boulder shoulders” and a 405lb squat, Jesse Tubbs was chasing his dream of earning his IFBB Pro card.

 The renowned personal trainer hailed from the Canadian city of Mississauga, neighboring Toronto on Lake Ontario.